-The NTRIP Client for USB is an Android application that allows connect and provide GNSS corrections to your Rover Station (RTK receiver) using a public or private Base Station.
+The NTRIP Client for USB is an Android application for high precision postioning that allows to provide GNSS corrections to your RTK receiver (Rover Station) from a public or private Base Station.
 The application gets GNSS message corrections typically via Internet (or via IP private network) and sends them out to the serial port of your Rover.
 The application includes the following features:

 – Extract messages and collect statistics from a NTRIP caster (compatible with the RTCM3 protocol);